For this spectral analysis, Saint-Gobain Crystals supplies two key components:

 Two different types of Johansson configurations, theoretically leading to perfect focusing, are considered:

-Saint-Gobain Crystals will choose the most appropriate technique according to the type of crystal, its dimensions and the radius of Rowland circle to be achieved.
+We will offer the best technique according to the type of crystal, its dimensions and the radius of Rowland circle to be achieved.

 Other types of curvature may be investigated on request.
 Following designs can be made: